theupdateframework/pep-on-pypi-with-tuf/README.rst

 __ http://www.python.org/dev/peps/pep-0470/

-Potentional approaches that PyPI administrators MAY be considered to handle projects hosted externally:
+Potentional approaches that PyPI administrators MAY consider to handle projects hosted externally:

 1. Download external distributions but do not verify them.
 The targets